Bellevue Homes & Real Estate

 Bellevue Community Amenities

 The Bellevue neighborhoods offer residents numerous amenities.
 For shopping options, there's Bellevue Square, The Shops at The Bravern, Factoria Mall, Crossroads Mall, and the Overlake Shopping District.
 These major shopping centers and other commercial areas are found throughout the city where residents can obtain the products and services they need for daily life.
 The downtown area also offers many fine and casual dining options; coffee shops, entertainment, theatres, museums, and more.
 Bellevue's downtown area is highly walkable.

+There are many things to do in Bellevue.
 The city offers numerous parks, beaches, and outdoor recreational opportunities, including hiking, biking, swimming, and even whale watching.
-Golf is a popular pastime here, and Bellevue hosts several highly-rated courses, including the Golf Club at Newcastle, Bellevue Golf Course, and Crossroads Par-3 Course.
-Residents looking for a faster-paced experience can opt to visit the Bellevue Zip Tour and try out one or more of its 6.5 zip lines which range from 70 to 450 feet.
+Golf is a popular pastime here, and Bellevue hosts several highly rated courses, including the Golf Club at Newcastle, Bellevue Golf Course, and Crossroads Par-3 Course.
+Residents looking for a faster-paced experience can opt to visit the Bellevue Zip Tour, a kid-friendly activity in Bellevue, and try out one or more of its 6.5 zip lines which range from 70 to 450 feet.

 Many major employers are located in and around Bellevue, offering residents many career options.
 Employers with a large presence in the city include Microsoft, T-Mobile, Amazon, Overlake Hospital, Bellevue School District, City of Bellevue, Bellevue College, Concur, Salesforce, Symetra Financial, eBay, and Google, to name a few.
 Most people commute to work.
 However, a growing number also telecommute or own and operate small businesses from their homes.